On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning

 \section{Subsampling strategies and stochastic algorithms}

-The main motivation behind the use of stochastic optimization algorithms in deep learning may be traced back to the existence of a special type of redundancy due to similarity between data points in \eqref{problem}.
+The main motivation behind the use of stochastic optimization algorithms in DL may be traced back to the existence of a special type of redundancy due to similarity between data points in \eqref{problem}.
 Besides, the computation of the true gradient is expensive and the computation of the true Hessian is not practical in large-scale DL problems.
 Indeed, depending on the available computing resources, it could take a prohibitive amount of time to process the whole set of data examples as a single batch at each iteration of a deterministic algorithm.
-That is why most of the optimizers in DL work in the stochastic regime.
-In this regime, the training set $\{(x_i,y_i)_{i=1}^N\}$ is divided randomly into multiple, say $\Bar{N}$, batches.
-Then a stochastic algorithm uses a single batch $J_k$ at iteration $k$ to compute the required quantities, i.e., stochastic loss and stochastic gradient as follows
+That is why most of the optimizers in DL literature work in the stochastic regime.
+In this regime, the training set $\{(x_i,y_i)\}_{i=1}^N$ is divided randomly into multiple, say $\Bar{N}$, mini-batches.
+Then a stochastic algorithm uses a single mini-batch $J_k$ at iteration $k$ to compute the required quantities, i.e., stochastic loss and stochastic gradient as follows

-where $bs \triangleq |J_k|$ and $J^{idx}_k$ denote the size of $J_k$ and the index set of the samples belonging to $J_k$, respectively.
-In other words, the stochastic QN (sQN) extensions are obtained by replacement of the full loss $f_k$ and gradient $g_k$ in \eqref{detCompu} with $f_k^{J_k}$ and $g_k^{J_k}$, respectively, throughout the iterative process of the algorithms.
-The process of randomly taking $J_k$, computing the required quantities \eqref{eq.4a} for finding a search direction and then updating $w_k$ constitutes one single iteration of a stochastic algorithm.
-This process is repeated for a given number of batches till one epoch (i.e. one pass through the whole set of data samples) is completed.
-At that point, the dataset is shuffled and new batches are generated for the next epoch; see \autoref{alg.lbfgs_tr_Stoc(naive)} and \autoref{alg.lsr1_tr_Stoc(naive)} for a description of the stochastic variants of L-BFGS-TR and L-SR1-TR algorithms, respectively.
+where $|J_k|$ and $\mathcal{J}_k \subseteq \{1,2,\cdots,N\}$ denote the size of $J_k$ and the index set of the samples belonging to $J_k$, respectively.
+In other words, the stochastic QN extensions (sQN) are obtained by replacement of the full loss $f_k$ and gradient $g_k$ in \eqref{detCompu} with $f_k^{J_k}$ and $g_k^{J_k}$, respectively, throughout the iterative process of the algorithms.
+The process of randomly selecting $J_k$, calculating the necessary quantities \eqref{eq.4a} to determine a search direction, and subsequently updating $w_k"$ constitutes a single iteration of a stochastic algorithm.
+This process is repeated for a given number of mini-batches till one epoch (i.e. one pass through the whole set of data samples) is completed.
+At that point, the dataset is shuffled and new mini-batches are generated for the next epoch; see \Cref{alg.lbfgs_tr_Stoc(naive)} and \Cref{alg.lsr1_tr_Stoc(naive)} for a description of the stochastic variants of L-BFGS-TR and L-SR1-TR algorithms, respectively.